clarriu97/vericlient/docs/api_docs/daspeak/client_usage.md

 print(f"Net speech duration of the audio file: {compare_output.net_speech_duration_to_evaluate}")
 ```

-## Compare a credential with a BytesIO object
+## Compare a credential with a bytes object

 ```python
 from vericlient import DaspeakClient